asgardeo/asgardeo-auth-spa-sdk/README.md

 auth.signOut();
 ```

-**Clearing the locally stored user session happens when a sign-out hook is registered after the user got redirected back to the `signOutRedirectURL`.**
+**Clearing the locally stored user session happens when a sign-out hook is registered after the user gets redirected back to the `signOutRedirectURL`.**
 Therefore, the developer should ensure that a sign-out hook is registered when `signOutRedirectURL` is loaded.
 Refer the [example](#sign-out-hook-example)
 for further details.